-In the technical analysis, price is forming difference patterns.
-By definition, a price pattern is a recognizable configuration of price movement that is identified using a series of trendlines and/or curves.
-When a price pattern signals a change in trend direction, it is known as a reversal pattern; a continuation pattern occurs when the trend continues in its existing direction following a brief pause.
-Technical analysts have long used price patterns to examine current movements and forecast future market movements
+Price pattern is a movement that is identified using a series of trendlines.
+When a price pattern signals a change in trend direction.
+It is call reversal pattern.
+A continuation pattern occurs, when the trend continues in its existing direction following a brief pause.
+Technical analysts have long used price patterns to examine current movements.
+It is forecast future market movements

-A triangle is created when there is a significant movement in the stock, followed by a period of consolidation – this creates the pennant shape due to the converging lines.
+Triangle pattern created when there is a significant movement in the stock.
+This Triangle is followed by a period of consolidation.
+Triangle creates the pennant shape due to the converging lines.
 A breakout movement then occurs in the same direction as the big stock move.
-These are similar to flag patterns and tend to last between one and three weeks.
-There will be significant volume at the initial stock movement, followed by weaker volume in the pennant section, and growth in volume at the breakout.
+The Triangle pattern are similar to flag patterns.
+And tend to last between one and three weeks.
+There will be significant volume at the initial stock movement.
+Followed by weaker volume in the pennant section.
+And growth in volume at the breakout.

-The descending triangle is another continuation pattern, but this triangle is a bearish pattern and is usually created as a continuation during a downward trend.
-Occasionally it can be seen as a reversal during an upward trend (the opposite of the ascending triangle pattern), but it is considered to be a continuation.
+The descending triangle is another continuation pattern.
+This triangle is a bearish pattern.
+Created as a continuation during a downward trend.
+It can be seen as a reversal during an upward trend.
+But it is considered to be a continuation.

-The symmetrical triangle pattern is easy to spot thanks to the distinctive shape which is developed by the two trendlines which converge.
-This pattern occurs by drawing trendlines, which connect a series of peaks and troughs.
-The trendlines create a barrier, and once the price breaks through these, a very sharp movement in price follows.
+It is easy to spot.
+Bullish pattern occurs by drawing trendlines.
+Which connect a series of peaks and troughs.
+The trendlines create a barrier.
+And once the price breaks through these.
+A very sharp movement in price follows.

 Bearish Symmetric Triangle

-The symmetrical triangle pattern is easy to spot thanks to the distinctive shape which is developed by the two trendlines which converge.
-This pattern is created by drawing trendlines, which connect a series of peaks and troughs.
-The trendlines create a barrier, and once the price breaks through these, it is usually followed by a very sharp movement in price.
+The symmetrical triangle pattern is easy to spot.
+Bearish triangle pattern is created by drawing trendlines.
+It is connect a series of peaks and troughs.
+The trendlines create a barrier.
+Once the price breaks through these.
+It is usually followed by a very sharp movement in price.